Norazlinah Arif

-Yang Berhormat Datuk Norazlinah binti Arif (born 1 September 1977) is a Malaysian politician who has served as Member of the Sabah State Legislative Assembly (MLA) for Kunak since May 2018.
-She served as the State Assistant Minister of People's Health and Wellbeing of Sabah in the Heritage Party (WARISAN) state administration under Chief Minister Shafie Apdal and Minister Frankie Poon Ming Fung from May 2019 to the collapse of the WARISAN state administration in September 2020.
-She is a member of Parti Gagasan Rakyat Sabah (GAGASAN), a component party of Gabungan Rakyat Sabah (GRS) coalitions and was a member of Heritage Party (WARISAN).
+Norazlinah binti Arif (born 1 September 1977) is a Malaysian politician who has served as a Political Secretary to the Chief Minister of Sabah in the Gabungan Rakyat Sabah (GRS) state administration under Chief Minister Hajiji Noor since December 2025.
+She previously served as the State Assistant Minister of People's Health and Wellbeing of Sabah in the Heritage Party (WARISAN) state administration under Chief Minister Shafie Apdal and Minister Frankie Poon Ming Fung from May 2019 to the collapse of the WARISAN state administration in September 2020, as well as Member of the Sabah State Legislative Assembly (MLA) for Kunak from May 2018 until November 2025.
+She is a member of Parti Gagasan Rakyat Sabah (GAGASAN), a component party of Gabungan Rakyat Sabah (GRS) coalitions and formerly a member and Women's Chief of the Heritage Party (WARISAN).

-On 6 February 2023, Norazlinah Arif, Mohammad Mohamarin and Ben Chong Chen Bin left WARISAN on the same day and support the ruling GRS coalition.
+On 6 February 2023, Norazlinah, alongside Banggi MLA Mohammad Mohamarin and Tanjong Kapor MLA Ben Chong Chen Bin left WARISAN and support the ruling GRS coalition.
+They eventually joined GAGASAN in March 2023.

-Heath
+Health

 Norazlinah was confirmed positive of COVID-19 in 2020.